 The documentation set is designed to give the reader more visual clues.
-The following graphic icons are used throughout the documentation set.
+The following visual indicators are used throughout the documentation set.

 NOTE: The text here indicates information that is supplemental for the user to know and that is not required to complete a task.
-The text here indicates information that is important for the user to know.